-In 1987 a plan to create an extensive mobility scheme for higher education was approved by the European Community (EC).
+In 1987, a plan to create an extensive mobility scheme for higher education was approved by the European Community (EC).
 One part of this was the Erasmus programme - for students in order to provide the opportunity to spend part of their studies abroad.

 The interest among students to spend part of their studies abroad is continuously increasing.
-When more exchange programmes are being created, ESN continues to assist not only those who are abroad as Erasmus, but all the international students, also full degree students or exchange students from outside the European Higher Education Zone.
+When more exchange programmes are being created, ESN continues to assist not only those who are abroad as Erasmus, but all the international students, as well as full degree students or exchange students from outside the European Higher Education Zone.
 ESN stands for empowering youth, bringing people together and creating room for cultural exchange.